 Methods of aerosol extraction in the dental clinic: a comparison

-While it is common practice for staff to wear PPE, this only mitigates some of the risk of transmission and it is known that this does not provide total protection to its wearer.
-More can be done to stop aerosols reaching surfaces, equipment and the breathing zone of the dental staff and it is recommended that the risk could be further reduced by diverting, capturing and containing it within a suitable extraction and filtration device where it can become no longer viable and then disposed of in a safe manner.
+While it is common practice for staff to wear PPE, this only mitigates some of the risks of transmission and it is known that this does not provide total protection to its wearer.
+More can be done to stop aerosols reaching surfaces, equipment, and the breathing zone of the dental staff and it is recommended that the risk could be further reduced by diverting, capturing, and containing it within a suitable extraction and filtration device where it can become no longer viable and then disposed of in a safe manner.

 Good extraction can have a very definite positive impact on the spread of infection, reducing the amount of aerosol transmitted during dental procedures.
 The marketplace is full of systems that state they offer adequate protection and claims of effectiveness can be grossly misleading.
 Knowing what to purchase for a proper infection control regime can be confusing, and costly if the right choices aren’t made – financial and to the health of dental staff.
 This document considers the options available.

 The hierarchy of control tool is used widely across industries to minimize exposure to hazards.

 Use of an extractor is an example of protection through use of an engineering control.
 Use of extraction systems with high grade HEPA filters can provide an added (and in some cases higher) level of protection.
 These types of controls generally take time to produce and implement so administrative controls (some may be temporary) and PPE may be appropriate supplements as they are quick to implement, until more effective controls can be put in place .

 A comparison of options